actionprojecteu/azotea-client/azofits.md

 ### SharpCap FITS images

-SharpCap FITS images have a few issues that are edited/corrected by AZOFITS:
+SharpCap FITS images have a few issues that are edited/corrected by `azofits`:
 * It uses the older `BAYEROFX`, `BAYOFFY` keywords, which are substituted by `XBAYROFF`, `YBAYROFF`
 * `DATE-OBS` timestamp have seconds with excess decimals, so the timestamp is fixed.
 * `BAYERPAT` uses a bottom-up pattern convention, so the 4-letter pattern code is flipped.
 * CMOS camera gain keyword is not included in the FITS file.
 However, it is included in a separate metadata XXXX_CameraSettings.txt file for each XXXX.fits image.
-To  properly include the CMOS GAIN, AZOFITS needs this additional metadata file alongside with the FITS file.
+To  properly include the CMOS GAIN, `azofits` needs this additional metadata file alongside with the FITS file.

 Fortunately, SharpCap FITS images already include `SWCREATE` so they can be properly detected and there is no need to specify it in the command line.